My Top Tips & Tactics for Protecting Your Camera & Photography Equipment.

 6. Accept that there are some environs that you will never take your DSLR camera.
-When travelling, I take the majority of my shots with my DSLR, but I also have an Olympus Stylus SW (now called Stylus Tough) point-and-shoot camera that is waterproof, shock resistant and dust proof.
-I take it swimming, leave it in a beach bag, use it for underwater shots while snorkelling, you name it – all the while leaving my expensive equipment safely locked away.
-I can vouch for its ability to withstand drops on to solid cement, extended periods of submersion and being left in a damp, sandy beach bag overnight.
-Plus, since it’s far less valuable than my DSLR, I won’t lose too much sleep if someone nicks it.
+When travelling, I take the majority of my shots with my DSLR, but I also have an Olympus Stylus Tough point-and-shoot camera that is waterproof, shock resistant and dust proof — as well as a GoPro Hero3 Black, which is also tough as nails thanks to its sturdy housing.
+I take these swimming, leave them in a beach bag, use them for underwater shots while snorkelling, you name it – all the while leaving my expensive DSLR equipment safely locked away.
+I can vouch for both’s ability to withstand drops on to solid cement, extended periods of submersion and being left in a damp, sandy beach bag overnight.

 7. Be wary setting up a tripod (makeshift or otherwise) for a landscape or self-portrait.
 Not only can someone easily scoop it up and make off before you’ll even have time to blink, but some terror-wary cities (New York, NY) have actually banned tripods in certain locations, meaning you might just have your gear confiscated — legally.

 What’s your favourite tip?